Skip to main content

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) is the standard reference clinicians use to diagnose Autism Spectrum Disorder (ASD).
 Published by the American Psychiatric Association, the DSM-5 defines autism through two primary domains: Social Communication and Interaction and Restricted, Repetitive Patterns of Behavior.

-Our free autism self-assessment is informed by these clinical frameworks.
+Our free autism screening tools are informed by these clinical frameworks.
 While a self-test cannot replace a professional diagnosis, it helps you examine your traits against the same criteria experts use to identify neurodivergence.

 Domain A: Social Communication & Interaction